CruiseOutlook

 • Comfortable walking shoes for exploring the city.

-• An umbrella or rain jacket, especially during the rainy season in June.
+• An umbrella or raincoat, especially if visiting in the rainy season (June).

-• A power adapter for your electronic devices.
+• A power adapter for charging electronic devices.

 Heads Up